vaskort/vaskort.github.io/_posts/2018-06-16-how-i-passed-azure-70-532.md

 Now its time to practice with online tests either with the Kanplan test or the one from MeasureUp.

 It can be very overwhelming if you practice the full exam with random questions so what worked great for me was to practice each section separately.
-Choose to get questions only from the first section and only go to the second one when you reach 70%.
+Choose to get questions only from the first section and only go to the second one when you reach 70% score.
 When you finish the 4th section repeat the process as many times as you feel comfortable.

 Also don't forget to choose the option to "Show Answer Explanation" so whenever you give the wrong answer you can read the explanation right away and follow the links for further study.